Sumitomo Mitsui Financial Group (NYSE:SMFG) Sees Unusually-High Trading Volume

-Shares of Sumitomo Mitsui Financial Group, Inc. (NYSE:SMFG – Get Rating) saw unusually-high trading volume on Tuesday .
-Approximately 44,901 shares were traded during mid-day trading, a decline of 98% from the previous session’s volume of 2,216,706 shares.The stock last traded at $6.22 and had previously closed at $6.27.
+Sumitomo Mitsui Financial Group, Inc. (NYSE:SMFG – Get Rating) saw an uptick in trading volume on Monday .
+78,071 shares traded hands during trading, a decline of 97% from the previous session’s volume of 2,842,024 shares.The stock last traded at $6.06 and had previously closed at $6.11.

 Analyst Upgrades and Downgrades

-Several hedge funds have recently modified their holdings of the company.
-Northwestern Mutual Wealth Management Co. raised its holdings in Sumitomo Mitsui Financial Group by 288.2% during the 4th quarter.
-Northwestern Mutual Wealth Management Co. now owns 4,177 shares of the bank’s stock valued at $28,000 after buying an additional 3,101 shares during the period.
-Venture Visionary Partners LLC purchased a new stake in Sumitomo Mitsui Financial Group during the 2nd quarter valued at $27,000.
-Huntington National Bank raised its holdings in Sumitomo Mitsui Financial Group by 535,400.0% during the 1st quarter.
-Huntington National Bank now owns 5,355 shares of the bank’s stock valued at $34,000 after buying an additional 5,354 shares during the period.
-Farmers & Merchants Investments Inc. raised its holdings in Sumitomo Mitsui Financial Group by 1,719.2% during the 1st quarter.
-Farmers & Merchants Investments Inc. now owns 5,676 shares of the bank’s stock valued at $36,000 after buying an additional 5,364 shares during the period.
-Finally, CWM LLC purchased a new stake in Sumitomo Mitsui Financial Group during the 4th quarter valued at $48,000.
-3.02% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently bought and sold shares of the company.
+Venture Visionary Partners LLC purchased a new stake in shares of Sumitomo Mitsui Financial Group during the second quarter worth about $27,000.
+Northwestern Mutual Wealth Management Co. increased its holdings in Sumitomo Mitsui Financial Group by 288.2% in the 4th quarter.
+Northwestern Mutual Wealth Management Co. now owns 4,177 shares of the bank’s stock worth $28,000 after buying an additional 3,101 shares during the period.
+Huntington National Bank increased its holdings in Sumitomo Mitsui Financial Group by 535,400.0% in the 1st quarter.
+Huntington National Bank now owns 5,355 shares of the bank’s stock worth $34,000 after buying an additional 5,354 shares during the period.
+Farmers & Merchants Investments Inc. lifted its stake in Sumitomo Mitsui Financial Group by 1,719.2% during the 1st quarter.
+Farmers & Merchants Investments Inc. now owns 5,676 shares of the bank’s stock valued at $36,000 after acquiring an additional 5,364 shares during the period.
+Finally, Hexagon Capital Partners LLC boosted its holdings in shares of Sumitomo Mitsui Financial Group by 71.8% in the 2nd quarter.
+Hexagon Capital Partners LLC now owns 7,638 shares of the bank’s stock valued at $45,000 after acquiring an additional 3,191 shares during the last quarter.
+3.02% of the stock is owned by institutional investors.

 Sumitomo Mitsui Financial Group, Inc, together with its subsidiaries, provides commercial banking, leasing, securities, consumer finance, and other services in Japan, the Americas, Europe, the Middle East, Asia, and Oceania.
 It operates through four segments: Wholesale Business Unit, Retail Business Unit, Global Business Unit, and Global Markets Business Unit.